stanley-gu/standardsCh/chapter.md

 its native model encoding language (VCML) being a public specication, which stands as the basis for a new generation of more customised, experiment-centric modelling tools using a new plug-in based platform.

-The reason for the repetitive nature of software in systems biology is that almost each and every group engaged in computational systems biology writes their own simulation package.
-Given the time constraints on the project, the software will only reach a level of maturity that is often equivalent to BIOSSIM.
-As a result, the provision of software does not appear to advance.

-A number of groups have recognized this problem and instead of developing single isolated applications, they have chosen to develop a software infrastructure that permits and encourages extensibility and code reuse.
-The later is extremely important as it allows developers to build on existing code which in turn leads to new and interesting software tools.

 ## Simulation Engines